Sdeloison/Cloud-Native-App-Dev-Workshop/README.md

 ***Having trouble?***
 - First, verify you have followed all written lab instructions (including the Before the Hands-on lab document).
-- Next, submit an issue with a detailed description of the problem.
+- Next, create a new Issue in the repo with detailed description of the issue and any troubleshooting steps performed.
-- Do not submit pull requests.
-Our content authors will make all changes and submit pull requests for approval.

 If you are planning to present a workshop, *review and test the materials early*!
 We recommend at least two weeks prior.

-### Please allow 5 - 10 business days for review and resolution of issues.
+Leave your comments by creating a new topic in Issues section or send an email to kirilk@microsoft.com with any questions.